![]() |

 Exploring

-halfes of the housing could be seperated.
+halves of the housing can be separated.
 This is accomplished with an

 additional connector between the batteries and the calculator electronics.